What is Pelvic Organ Prolapse?

 In this procedure, the vaginal walls are supported by the placement of surgical mesh.
 This type of treatment carries a risk of pain, infection, and erosion of the mesh over time.
 It’s generally only used when other procedures have failed to fix the problem, when abdominal surgery is too risky, or when the woman’s tissues have sustained significant damage.

-Recovery from Reconstructive Surgery
+Recovery from reconstructive surgery

 Because the different surgical interventions are individualized to your case, full recovery times will vary.
 Generally speaking, you may need to take 3-5 weeks off work to rest and recover.
 During this time, you should avoid heavy lifting, strenuous exercise, and vaginal intercourse.

 We also invite you to establish care with Dr. Aliabadi.
-Please click here to make an appointment or call us at (844) 863- 6700.
+Please make an appointment online or call us at (844) 863- 6700.